 Here's cue number eight.
 Even though psychopaths lack empathy, they readily recognize it in others.
 Psychopaths see empathy as a weakness.
 It's akin to a cheetah seeing a wounded gazelle.

 Serial killer Ted Bundy notoriously said he selected victims by the way they held their heads.

 To test her theory, the psychologist video recorded a number of female volunteers from the back as they walked alone in a hallway.
 The psychologist then showed the videos to prisoners known to be psychopaths.

 The prisoners were asked to identify the volunteers most likely to be victims of violent crimes such as robbery or rape.
 The prisoners were nearly unanimous in selecting the same young woman.
 Apparently the woman's body language revealed a lack of confidence.
 She appeared to be a wounded gazelle.
 There was something in her gait that set her apart.
 The psychologist confirmed that the woman had, indeed, been the only volunteer previously attacked by a violent rapist.

 Some psychologists note that psychopaths gravitate towards religious affinity groups such as churches.
 The psychopath declares himself a Christian and is immediately trusted by members of the congregation.
-The congregation accepts the psychopath as one of their own; a member of the group to be trusted.
+Parishioners accept the psychopath as one of their own; a member of the group to be trusted.
 The psychopath views the church members as prospects for scamming.
 He views their kindness as weakness.

 Ted interpreted my kindness as a weakness.
 He was correct.
 My altruism made me the ideal candidate to be scammed.

 This, I suppose, is why he thought himself brilliant.
 He observed my foolishness in trusting him, realized he possessed no empathy, then confused his lack of empathy with advanced intelligence.
-Tim would never be fooled as I was fooled.
+Ted would never be fooled as I was fooled.
 Therefore, he concluded, he was smarter.

 More likely my friend suffered from the Dunning-Kruger effect; "... a cognitive bias in which relatively unskilled persons suffer illusory superiority, mistakenly assessing their ability to be much higher than it really is."

-Stated colloquially, he was too stupid to know he was stupid.
+Stated colloquially, my psychopath was too stupid to know he was stupid.
 Stated academically, he suffered from a the Dunning–Kruger effect.